 Remove any upper body clothing.
 Proper measurements require that a fighter be shirtless to ensure consistent and accurate results.
 Female boxers can strip down to a sports bra.

 Warm up by performing two to three minutes of light cardiovascular activity.
-This will prepare the body to be stretched.
-Then stretch the shoulders and arms by pulling each arm across the body at a height parallel to the floor.
-This will loosen the shoulder joint and ensure a proper measurement.
+This prepares the body to be stretched to acquire an accurate measurement.
+Stretch the shoulders and arms by pulling each arm across the body at a height parallel to the floor.
+This loosens the shoulder joint and ensure a proper measurement.

 Extend one arm to the side, perpendicular to the body.
 Measure the distance between the armpit and the tip of the fighter's closed fist.
 Record this number in a notebook and repeat the measurement on the other arm.